-

 How prevalent is participation from investors that are not venture capital funds, including angel investors, family offices, high net worth individuals, and corporate venture capital?

 Over the last few years the participation of corporate venture capitalists in the venture capital ecosystem, following a global trend, has increased significantly.
-There exist several hundred corporate venture capital companies actively investing in Germany.
+With around 130 active corporate venture companies (CVC), which account for over 25% of German venture capital investments, corporate venture capital has developed into a key driver of innovation and growth.
 Reasoning behind is a win-win situation for both the investor and the target.
-The CVC gets access to technology and know-how, the founders have a reliable partner ideally being the exit-partner at a later point in time.
+The CVC can strengthen its competitiveness and open up new areas of business.
+The founders have a reliable partner ideally being the exit-partner at a later point in time.
 AI, aerospace, and green / clean tech, among others, predominate sector-wise.

 German family offices, in the past, slowly adopted venture capital as an alternative asset class mainly because of a traditionally risk-averse investment strategy.
 Predominantly family offices invest into the venture capital fund itself and become a limited partner.
 However, recently, the number of family offices making direct venture capital investments has increased.
 Certain family offices prefer to split their venture capital distribution between direct investments and managed funds.